Cloud Storage

 data/files_class.phpCloud-aware methods: get_url(), permanent_delete(), delete_resized(), resize(), move_to_correct_directory() (incl. three-phase pull-back).

-tasks/CloudStorageReverseSync.phpPull-back task; self-deactivates when no 'cloud' rows remain.
+tasks/CloudStorageReverseSync.phpPull-back shim → CloudOffloadEngine::reverseBatch(...); self-deactivates when no 'cloud' rows remain.

 adm/admin_cloud_storage.phpAdmin UI.
-Save = test + persist + activate.
+Save = test + persist + activate; carries the private-bucket field + privacy-gate results.

 serve.php/uploads/* route extended to 302-redirect cloud rows.